ApryseSDK/webviewer-codesandbox-samples/README.md

 This repo is used for showing PDFTron WebViewer samples in codesandbox.
 There's no need to clone this repo to access samples.
-You can get all of them by downloading the WebViewer package at https://www.pdftron.com/documentation/web/download/web/
+You can get all of them by downloading the WebViewer package at https://www.pdftron.com/documentation/web/download/ or https://www.pdftron.com/download-center/web/

 # Updating the samples